dpritchLibre/Quinn_Parallel_Programming/README.md

     * `sieve_quinn`: Quinn's version of the Sieve of Eratosthenes

-	* `exer05_06.c`: Modify Sieve algorithm to not set aside memory for even numbers
+	* `exer05_06.c`: Modify Sieve algorithm so as to not set aside memory for even numbers

     * `exer05_07.c`: Modify Sieve algorithm so that each process finds prime numbers between `2` and `floor( sqrt(n) )`, rather than waiting for a